Don’t forget your goals

 One goal with traditional marketing is often brand awareness, which in turn is expected to increase sales.
 The fantastic thing with SEO is that you can circumvent the brand awareness phase and move directly to sales.

 This does not mean that brand awareness is unimportant, or that SEO cannot help build your brand.
-To the contrary, you can have brand awareness as your primary goal for SEO.
+On the contrary, you can have brand awareness as your primary goal for SEO.
 But it is often better to have a more easily measurable goal.
 You can measure increased brand awareness using brand lift studies.
 Alternatively, you can use a simpler and cheaper method and compare the number of searches for your brand on Google, before and after your SEO investment.